 - Massive amounts of data complicate finding and access of truly useful information.

-- Because storage costs money!
-It requires effort and staff hours.
+- Storage costs money and requires effort and staff hours.

-- Do you want to disclose all your data to everybody?
-Freedom of Information laws mean that what you keep on file may have to be disclosed on request.
+- Freedom of Information laws mean that what you keep on file may have to be disclosed on request.

 Criteria to appraise data

 1. Are there relevant institutional or legal requirements?

 - Does your funding body have a data policy with a specific retention period for your data?

 - Does legislation such as the Data Protection or Freedom of Information Acts affect your data?

 - Do the data have historic, scientific or subject-specific value?

 - Do other copies exist elsewhere?
 Will they be preserved?

 4. Can the data be reused by others?